 Wally’s Answer: Windows 10 has been adopted by many people lately.
 Microsoft claimed that Windows 10 is activated on more than 75 million computers after just 1 month of its release.
-An operating system being updated on a scale this big can have problems in some cases.
-But, most of these problems are easy to fix.
+An operating system of a scale this big can have problems in some cases but most of these problems are easy to fix.

 The CPU is constantly running at 100 % and the computer is not running at full capacity.
 It might be running a bit slow as well.